OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/rocky9_container_build.md

 ---
-title: Building MoonRay in a Centos 7 Docker container
+title: Building MoonRay in a Rocky 9 Docker container
 ---
-# Building MoonRay in a Centos 7 Docker container
+# Building MoonRay in a Rocky 9 Docker container

 Start with reading the [general build instructions](../general_build).

-This document follows essentially the same process as building directly on a Centos 7 system, but inside a container.
+This document follows essentially the same process as building directly on a Rocky Linux 9 system, but inside a container.

 To keep it concrete, I've chosen specific directory locations inside the container : you can change these if needed: